 3. Reading comprehension

-You'll be responsible for reading patients' medical history and chart notes to ensure the care provided is appropriate for the patient.
+As a dental assistant, you'll be responsible for reading patients’ medical history and chart notes to ensure the care provided is appropriate for the patient.
 Additionally, dental assistants must stay up-to-date with industry changes and recommendations by reading new research and reports and/or attending continuing education courses.
 Understanding written communication in work-related documents is critical in this field of work.

 4. Active learning